 This healthy spin on chicken stroganoff is high-protein, low-salt and low-fat, making it a brilliant option for a nutritious midweek dinner.

-In this recipe, chicken breast is layered between cherry tomatoes, rocket leaves and a vibrant mint and nut pesto to make a healthy lunchtime wrap that will keep you full for longer.
+In this recipe, chicken breast is teamed with cherry tomatoes, rocket leaves and a vibrant mint and nut pesto to make a healthy lunchtime wrap that will keep you full for longer.

-A clever way to make chicken more exciting, the meat is rubbed in cumin and paprika before frying.
-There’s 38.5g of lean protein per serving, plus plenty of nutrients and fibre.
-In particular, kale is packed with vitamins A, K and C. It’s light, flavour-packed and ready in 40 minutes.
+A clever way to make chicken breast more enticing, here it's rubbed with cumin and paprika before frying.
+There’s 38.5g of protein per serving, plus plenty of nutrients and fibre.

-This North African-inspired recipe is full of flavour, low in calories and gluten free.
-It offers a variety of nutrients such as vitamin C, vitamin K and fibre.
-Add cucumber – which is composed of about 96% water – and you have a great post-workout meal.
+This North African-inspired recipe is flavoured with ras el hanout, honey and sumac.
+It's low in calories, gluten-free and offers a variety of nutrients such as vitamin C, vitamin K and fibre.

-Slather tender chicken breast in a sweet, sharp sauce and pair with long-stemmed broccoli for a light, nutritious and protein-rich meal.
-Green vegetables are packed with iron, folate (folic acid), magnesium and fibre, so including dishes like this into your diet is a great way to reap the benefits.
+Coat tender chicken breast in a sweet, sharp sauce and pair with long-stemmed broccoli for a light, nutritious and protein-rich meal.
+Green vegetables are packed with iron, folate (folic acid), magnesium and fibre, so including dishes like this in your diet is a great way to reap the benefits.

 This gluten-free salad is low in calories and a nice way to use up leftover chicken breast.
 Quinoa is one of the few plant foods to contain all nine amino acids, while also being rich in fibre, magnesium, iron and B vitamins.